 3. Kennedy survived four assassination attempts during his life.
 A retired postal worker attempted to kill him barely a month after his election by following him from Hyannis Port, MA to Georgetown in Washington, DC to Palm Beach, FL in a car loaded with dynamite.
 Other plots in Chicago and Tampa were discovered in the weeks before November 22, 1963.

-4. He received the Last Rites four times in his life.
-He first received them in 1947 after becoming gravely ill in England and next received them in 1951 when he got a severe fever in Japan.
+4. JFK received the Last Rites four times in his life.
+He first received them in 1947 after becoming gravely ill in England, and next received them in 1951 when he got a severe fever in Japan.
 Kennedy got them again in 1954 after back surgery and lastly on November 22, 1963.

 5. Kennedy was obsessed with his weight and traveled with a bathroom scale.